 Myth 4: Economics Wasn’t Very Interesting in High School, So It’s Not Going to Be Very Interesting in College.

-Myth 5: Economics Is a Lot Like Business, But Business Is More Marketable.
+Myth 5: An Economics Degree Is a Lot Like a Business Degree, But a Business Degree Is More Marketable.

 B. What Awaits You as an Economics Major?